waderly/metrictank/docs/installation.md

 ** Note: the above actually doesn't work yet, as we don't have the seek-back-in-time implemented yet to fetch old data from Kafka.
 So for now using Kafka is more about preparing for the future than getting immediate benefit. **

-You can install Kafka.
-Ideally 0.10 or later.
-Then just run it.
+You can install Kafka (and its zookeeper dependency).
+Ideally, it should be 0.10 or later.
+Then, just run it.
 Default settings are fine.

 ## Configuration

-See the [example config file](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) which guides you through the various options
+See the [example config file](https://github.com/raintank/metrictank/blob/master/metrictank-sample.ini) which guides you through the various options.

 You may need to adjust the `statsd-addr` based on where you decided to run that service.